AbdouTlili/flexric-mec/README.md

 $ ./test/test_near_ric # located in the /path/to/flexric/build
 ```
 In case that you want to run the E2 Agent and the Near-RIC in different machines, remember that you need to install the SMs and the configuration file at the E2 Agent machine, as well as at the Near-RIC machine.
-Therefore, we recommend that you follow the steps described before in both machines.
-The IP address to configure can be
+Therefore, we recommend that you follow the steps described before in both machines, including the sudo make install command.
-found at /usr/lib/flexric/flexric.conf
+ The IP address to configure can be found at /usr/lib/flexric/flexric.conf

 Now you can start running the Standalone Near-RIC using the command